Next-Generation-Devs/ngrh/src/hooks/use-fetch/README.md

-# The use-fetch hook
+# The use-fetch hook 🚀

 This hook will be make the client able to fetch, cache and mutate data (the data could be on server or local).

-## Usage
+## Usage ⚒️

 This hook run fully by vanilla **fetch** api and there is no need to add any extra packages to it.

-The hook tooks two parameters:
+The hook tooks two parameters 💡:

-- key: which can be any string if you'll use your own **fetchProvider** or a valid api endpoint if you will to use the default provider of the hook.
+- key 🗝️: which can be any string if you'll use your own **fetchProvider** or a valid api endpoint if you will to use the default provider of the hook.
-- options:
+- options ⚙️:
 - - fetchProvider: a function that takes the key as a parameter and can return the data itself or a Promise the resolve the data.
 - - revalidateOnFocus: a boolean to indicate if the data of this key will revalidate on window focus.

 The hook return an object that contains 4 values:

-- data: the data resolved by the fetchProvider.
+- data ℹ️: the data resolved by the fetchProvider.
-- error: the error thrown by fetchProvider if exists.
+- error ⚠️: the error thrown by fetchProvider if exists.
-- loading: a state to get the loading state of the data.
+- loading 🔃: a state to get the loading state of the data.
-- mutate: a function to mutate the data either on the server or just locally and it will take two parameters:
+- mutate 💫: a function to mutate the data either on the server or just locally and it will take two parameters:
 - - data: the data you want to replace your current data with (could be a promise or normal).
 - - options: the options of the mutate function:
 - - - revalidate: a boolean to tell the function to revalidate the data from the server (or the cache) after mutate them.
 - - - tempData: a temporary data to keep the state truthy and get rid of the loading states.
 - - - rollbackOnError: to get the cached data if the mutate or the revalidate is rejected (_Note that you'll not roll back to cached data on error if you provide a tempData and the cache system will use the tempData instead_).

-## Examples
+## Examples 💥

-Using the hook to fetch data with default fetchProvider:
+Using the hook to fetch data with default fetchProvider ⚜️:

 ```js
 import useFetch from "ngrh/use-fetch";